 Nakiri vs Usaba – the main difference lies in the edge of the blade, while Nakiri has Ryoba edge, Usaba for usual has Kataba edge.
 Both are made for vegetables and greens, but Usaba may have a thinner blade, which makes it more efficient but also difficult to use.

 Cleaver vs Nakiri – What is the difference between Cleaver and Nakiri?

-Nakiri vs Chinese Cleaver – Chinese Cleaver can go in large sizes, it also has a thicker blade that affects it weight.
-As a result, Chinese Cleaver is more suitable for heavy chopping and deal great with bones.
+Nakiri vs Chinese Cleaver – Chinese Cleaver can go in large sizes, it also has a thicker blade that affects its weight.
+As a result, Chinese Cleaver is more suitable for heavy chopping and deals greatly with bones.